Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Letchworth State Park

-Letchworth is a massive park, with plenty of places to enjoy away from high-traffic areas like Middle Falls.
+Letchworth is a massive park, with numerous places to enjoy away from high-traffic areas, such as Middle Falls.
 Look at the trail maps for secluded spots on both sides of the Genesee!

 Around Mount Morris